 Great Hotel Service Is What Guests Remember, Not the Fancy Sheets

-Many of us luxury travelers believe that service makes the difference between a very nice hotel and a memorable hotel.
+Many luxury travelers believe that hotel service makes the difference between a very nice hotel and a memorable hotel.
 But what constitutes truly great luxury hotel service?

 01 of 10

 An Available Hotel General Manager or Resident Manager

 A hotel needs a top manager – a GM or resident manager – who is on premises and not sequestered in an office or focused on conference business.
 The boss must be present, available, and in evidence.

 He or she should be out on the floor greeting guests and putting a face on hotel operations.
 Connected, committed, on-on-one hotel service starts at the top and sets the tone for the entire hotel.

 The Perfect Personality

 To be great, a hotel needs a team -- both management and front-line staffers – with emotional intelligence.
 This means intuitive people sense, empathy, and genuineness.